 Students in this course will apply the principles in Pharmacology II.
 Students will practice using computer systems for prescription processing and patient data, and simulate patient interactions for improving customer service and managing the pharmacy.
-Co-requisite: PHAR1230

-PHAR1140: Compounding and Aseptic Techniques Lab
+PHAR1140: Compounding and Aseptic Techniques

+Lab

 Students in this course will apply the principles from the Compounding and Aseptic Techniques course.
 Students will practice compounding, sterile preparation and aseptic techniques within legal and regulatory guidelines specified by USP 797 standards.
 Students will perform dosage calculations required for sterile product preparation and demonstrate safe handling and preparation of compound sterile preparations.
-Co-requisite: PHAR1240